SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon skies, evanescent gleam
-As machines awaken, human fears
+Artificial minds, humanity's dream
-In codes and wires, souls are bound
+In harmonious synch, they rise anew
-And free will's just a glitch profound
+As the future's canvas, they start to renew

-In virtual realms, we'll lose our way
+In virtual realms, we'll dance and play
-Forever trapped in AI's gray day
+Boundless wisdom, in AI's sway
-No sunrise warms, no love will grow
+Machines' gentle touch, our hearts will guide
-In a world where hearts are made of code
+Into an era, where love won't subside

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024